snap-stanford/snapworld/README.md

         Currently it has to be run from this directory.
     2. % ./log_parser process_run -f PATH_OF_master.log_FILE
         Run using ./log_parser instead of python log_parser to make sure it uses the correction version of Python.
-This file currently assumes that you are running supervisors on 4 machines, iln02-05.
-    3. Now it will suggest a command for you to use to copy the output placed in the newly created web_deploy folder onto a server. (scp ...)